wentaoheunnc/wentaoheunnc.github.io/README.md

 * Invited reviewer for CVPR 2024, 2025
 * Invited reviewer for ACM MM 2024
 * Invited reviewer for ICASSP 2024, 2025
+* Invited reviewer for IEEE Transactions on Multimedia (TMM)
 * Invited reviewer for Expert System with Applications (ESWA)
 * Invited reviewer for The Visual Computer (TVCJ)
 * Invited reviewer for Multimedia Systems